lounsbrough/stranger-things-run/README.md

-# stranger-things-run
+# dot-chaser-socket-server

-This is a demo application, showing a simple use case for websockets.
+This is the socket server for my dot chaser game.

 Start the server with `yarn dev`.